AdobeDocs/analytics-platform.en/help/connections/cca/faq.md

 ## Once I contact my Account Manager with the desired information, how long does it take for the rekeyed dataset to become available?

-Live stitching is available approximately 1 week after Adobe enables Cross-channel Analytics.
+Live stitching is available approximately 1 week after Adobe enables Cross-Channel Analytics.
 Backfill availability depends on the amount of existing data.
 Small datasets (less than 1 million events per day) typically take a couple days, while large data sets (1 billion events per day) can take a week or more.

-## How does Cross-channel Analytics handle GDPR and CCPA requests?
+## How does Cross-Channel Analytics handle GDPR and CCPA requests?

 Adobe handles GDPR and CCPA requests in accordance to local and international laws.
 Adobe offers the [Adobe Experience Platform Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) to submit data access and deletion requests.
 The requests apply to both the original and rekeyed datasets.